Skiftstar/dotfiles-docs/docs/getting-started/installation.md

 > [!NOTE]
 > The names of the packages are from the AUR and Arch Repos; adapt them to your system.
 Most of the packages are available on other distros official repos (most of the time out-to-date).
 >
-> To install CLI/TUI specific packages in non-arch based distros, I recommend to use [homebrew](https://brew.sh/).
->
-> In the guide, I will be using [Yay](https://github.com/Jguer/yay) as the AUR helper.
-Be sure to [install it](https://github.com/Matt-FTW/dotfiles/blob/main/.local/bin/installYay) or change the commands to your preferred one.

 > [!WARNING]
 > Make sure to enable `multilib` in pacman first!